When to visit the vet?

 Prevention

-In addition, dog owners should be careful to keep their animals away from unknown or stray dogs that may be infected.
-Regular veterinary examinations and awareness of the symptoms of CTVT can also help prevent the spread of the disease.
+Furthermore, dog owners should ensure their pets are kept away from unknown or stray dogs that may be infected.
+Regular veterinary examinations and awareness of CTVT symptoms can also help prevent the spread of the disease.